(I have updated this recipe on 7/12)

 Second, I used Julia Child's technique for pastry cream to speed the process along.

 In a large microwavable bowl (I use my iSi silicon bowls), zap the milk until it starts to steam.
 Whisk in the sugar, starch, and salt.
 Zap again for 60 seconds.
 Keep zapping in 60 second intervals until you come to a soft simmer.
 In a separate bowl, lightly beat the yolks.
 Pour some of the hot milk mixture into the yolks and whisk to temper.
 Pour the yolks back into the large milk bowl.
 Whisk well.
 Zap another 60 seconds.
 Whisk.
 Zap.
 Whisk.
 Continue this until it starts to thicken.
 Reduce your zaps to 30 seconds.
-When you get a pudding-like consistency, add your butter and vanilla.
+When you get a pudding-like consistency.
 Pour this hot mixture over the peanut butter mixture and combine.
 Cover with saran wrap making sure that skin doesn't form, and bring to room temp.

 Once at room temp, take the cream and whip it until stiff.
 Take 1/4 of the whipped cream and fold it into the peanut butter cream.
 Then take all of that mixture and gently fold it into the rest of the whipped cream.
 Pour into your pie shell or parfait glass.
 Chill at least an hour and enjoy.